neohiro/Cripple-NetStrip/README.md

 ## 📖 Installation

 ### Option 1: Standalone Executable (Recommended for Windows, macOS & Linux)
-Download the pre-compiled `.exe` file from the [GitHub Releases page](https://github.com/neohiro/Cripple-NetStrip/releases).
-Run as Administrator.
+Download the pre-compiled `.exe/...` runfile from the [GitHub Releases page](https://github.com/neohiro/Cripple-NetStrip/releases).
+Run as Administrator/sudo.
 No Python installation required.

 ### Option 2: Run from Source (All Platforms)